-If Accelerated Specified Illness Benefit applies, then the Lump Sum on Death Benefit will be reduced (for both lives in the case of joint life policies) by any prior payment of any Accelerated Specified Illness Benefit.
-In this event the remaining Lump Sum on Death Benefit will reduce monthly in a manner consistent with an amendment under this condition.
+If Accelerated Specified Illness Benefit applies, then the Lump Sum on Death for the Life Insured will be reduced by any prior payment of Accelerated Specified Illness Benefit.

 No claim for Lump Sum on Death Benefit will be admitted if death arises from any of the exclusions contained in Section D which are applicable to Lump Sum on Death Benefit.
-The claims procedures described in Section D apply to claims for Lump Sum on Death Benefit.
+The claim procedures described in Section D apply to claims for Lump Sum on Death Benefit.

-1.1.1 Terminal Illness Benefit
+1.2.
+Terminal Illness Benefit

-This provides you with an early payment of your Lump Sum on Death Benefit if a Life Insured is diagnosed with a Terminal Illness during the Term of Cover for your Lump Sum on Death Benefit.
+This provides you with early payment of the Income on Death, Lump Sum on Death Benefit or Whole of Life Continuation Benefit (if stated on the Policy Schedule) if a Life Insured is diagnosed with a Terminal Illness during the Term of Cover for Income on Death, Lump Sum on Death Benefit or in the case of the Whole of Life Continuation Benefit at any time following the expiry of the Term of Cover for Lump Sum on Death Benefit.

-Terminal Illness means an advanced or rapidly progressing incurable illness, where in the opinion of an attending medical Consultant of an Irish or United Kingdom Hospital and our Company's Chief Medical Officer, a Life Insured's life expectancy is no greater than 12 months.
-In the event of Terminal Illness, the Terminal Illness Benefit payment will not apply where there are less than 18 months to go to the end of the Term of Cover for Lump Sum on Death Benefit.
+Terminal Illness means an advanced or rapidly progressing incurable illness, where in the opinion of an attending medical Consultant of a Major Hospital and our Company's Chief Medical Officer, a Life Insured's life expectancy is no greater than 12 months.
+In the event of Terminal Illness, the Terminal Illness Benefit payment will not apply where there are less than 18 months to go to the end of the Term of Cover for Income on Death or Lump Sum on Death Benefit.

-The Terminal Illness Benefit will be the Lump Sum on Death Benefit as outlined above.
-The policy will cease following the Terminal Illness Benefit being paid out.
-In the case of a joint life policy this benefit is payable on the diagnosis of a Terminal Illness of the first of the Lives Insured.
+The Terminal Illness Benefit will be the Lump Sum on Death or Whole of Life Continuation Benefit if stated on the Policy Schedule.
+The policy will cease following the Terminal Illness Benefit being paid out where there is only one Life Insured.

 In the event of Terminal Illness no claim will be admitted if Terminal Illness arises from any of the exclusions contained in Section D which are applicable to Terminal Illness Benefit.
-The claims procedures described in Section D apply to claims for Terminal Illness Benefit.
+The claim procedures described in Section D apply to claims for Terminal Illness Benefit.

-1.1.2 Accidental Death Benefit
+1.3.
+Accidental Death Benefit